52147/Data-Structure-Note/README.md

 * Fibonacci numbers: A sequence of numbers in which the ith number is the sum of the two previous numbers.

-* using stack:
+* Using stack to implement:
  * Java implements recursive methods by using an internal stack of activation records.
  * The stack of activation records is used because methods return in reverse order of their invocation
  * Recursion can always be removed by using a stack to save space.

 * Activation record:
  *  is used to manage the information needed by a single execution of a procedure.
  *  An activation record is pushed into the stack when a procedure is called and it is popped when the control returns to the caller function.